 The absolute returns observed during the term of the government from 2009-2014 were around 67%, but the annualized returns were near 8.7%.

-However, there is another factor which also plays a critical role — performance of the mutual fund, or in other words, determining how good or bad the mutual fund is.
+However, there is another factor that also plays a critical role — the performance of the mutual fund, or in other words, determining how good or bad the mutual fund is.

-To elaborate this point, let’s consider few cases:
+To elaborate on this point, let’s consider a few cases:

 The case study clearly shows that merely elections will not impact the market completely.
-There are good funds which will deliver high returns on their own capacities when invested in.
+There are good funds that will deliver high returns on their own capacities when invested in.

 The above picture tells an amazing story of the power of a “Good fund”.

-When the market had the absolute returns of 150%, the mutual fund gave an absolute return of 239%.
+When the market had an absolute return of 150%, the mutual fund gave an absolute return of 239%.

-When the market had the annualized compound returns of 20%, the fund gave 28% return during the same period.
+When the market had annualized compound returns of 20%, the fund gave a 28% return during the same period.
 Therefore, it is clear that the competencies of the fund manager also play a big role.

-To conclude the subject, elections do impact the equity markets and mutual fund markets, but till the time market sentiments change due to fundamental factors.
+To conclude the subject, elections do impact the equity markets and mutual fund markets, but till time market sentiments change due to fundamental factors.

 Hence, it is the investor’s research, knowledge, and wisdom to invest accordingly to gain maximum returns without allowing any influence of events like elections.